ytthuan/LeoSQLServerRServices/PredictiveMaintenanceModelingGuide/README.md

 # SQL ML Services: Predictive Maintenance Modeling Guide
 Predicting machine failures before they happen - an important scenario for manufacturing.
 This template is comparable to the other [Predictive Maintenance template](https://github.com/Microsoft/SQL-Server-R-Services-Samples/blob/master/PredictiveMaintenance).
 The problem is approached differently.

-##In this template:
+## In this template:
-* There are 5 data sources namely: telemetry, errors, maintenance, machines, failures
+* There are five data sources namely: telemetry, errors, maintenance, machines, failures

 * Data ingestion, feature engineering and data preparation is done using SQL code

 * Data visualization and multi-class classification model is done via R code running on SQL Server

-##Implementation prerequisites:
+## Implementation prerequisites:
 * SQL Server with ML Services: https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-r-services-windows-install

 * R IDE such as R Studio or R Tools for Visual Studio to access the data from the server: https://docs.microsoft.com/en-us/machine-learning-server/r-client/what-is-microsoft-r-client

 * Git Large File Storage: this is needed to download the large CSV files from Github: https://github.com/github/git-lfs, https://github.com/github/git-lfs/wiki/Installation

-###The directory structure for this template is as follows:
+### The directory structure for this template is as follows:
 * Data: Sample CSV files for telemetry, errors, maintenence, machines, failures can be accessed via the Data folder or through Azure Blob.
 	- telemetry: https://pdmmodelingguide.blob.core.windows.net/pdmdata/telemetry.csv
 	- errors: https://pdmmodelingguide.blob.core.windows.net/pdmdata/errors.csv